TPE-TIGER/AIG301-501-Application-Development/README.md

 7. (Example) OPC UA Client Application

 ## tpFunc Function
-1. What is tpFunc and tpFunc funciton
+1. <a href="https://github.com/TPE-TIGER/tpe-function-sdk">What is tpFunc and tpFunc funciton</a>
 2. <a href="documents/Scheduled%20Operation%20Task%201.md">(Example) Scheduled Operation Task 1</a> (by confg)
 3. <a href="documents/Scheduled%20Operation%20Task%202.md">(Example) Scheduled Operation Task 2</a> (by code)
 4. <a href="documents/Enable%20onChange%20Feature%20on%20TagHub.md">(Example) Enable onChange Feature on TagHub</a>